-On track to open in 2019, the San Francisco Municipal Transportation Agency (Muni) Central Subway project is a 1.7-mile extension of the T-Third light-rail line from the 4th and King/Caltrain station to Chinatown.
+On track to open in spring 2022, the San Francisco Municipal Transportation Agency (Muni) Central Subway project is a 1.7-mile extension of the T-Third light-rail line from the 4th and King/Caltrain station to Chinatown.

 MTC made the $1.57 billion Central Subway project a top regional priority in the nationwide competition for funding through the Federal Transit Administration’s New Starts program.